Mexican League: Rule changes and the introduction of playoffs

 For the 1970 season teams were divided into geographic zones to lower travel costs, however it was not until three years later that the league introduced a playoff system for the first time.
 In 1973 the first of what is now called the Serie del Rey was held.
 The members of each zone have changed frequently as teams have come and gone (particularly for those teams in a central location), but each zone has maintained a core of the northernmost and southernmost teams.
 In 1974 the League introduced the designated hitter rule.

 The 21st century and future expansion

 The league has found the stability it lacked in the 90s, and has managed to sustain 16 teams for almost two decades, although some teams have relocated, and attendance has been inconsistent, though has rebounded in the latter part of the 2010s with the opening of new ballparks and greater stability.
 This led to unanimous approval for expansion to 18 clubs.

 Despite having cancelled the 2020 season due to the COVID-19 pandemic, in December 2020, Mexican President Andrés Manuel López Obrador announced the addition of two expansion teams to the league: El Águila de Veracruz and the Mariachis de Guadalajara.
 The league officially approved the additions on 26 January 2021.

+In 2023, the league announced that it would introduce a salary cap starting in the 2024 season, in an effort to ensure competitive balance.
+The league also approved a measure requiring each of its teams to have a minimum of 18 Mexican-born players on their 38-man rosters.
+That number is expected to increase to 20 in 2026, and to 22 in 2028.